-Join Joseph Labrecque for an in-depth discussion in this video AS3 language fundamentals, part of Getting Started with ActionScript.
+Join Joseph Labrecque for an in-depth discussion in this video AS3 language fundamentals, part of Learning ActionScript.

 In this lesson we'll examine some basic AS3 syntax and structural object oriented elements through the examination of the ActionsScript class file.
 So, here we can see a basic class file that's been opened up inside a Flash Builder and the way that this file is organzied, is it begins with a package declaration.
 All class files in ActionScript 3 will begin this way.
 This file, self, simply begins with package.
 But you can also tie the package to a specific package, where this is more generic here.
 So if I wanted to tie this to a specific, let's say, sound package, what I would do is invoke a reverse domain syntax package name on here.
 So, if I was going from josephlabreck.com, I would say com.josephlabreck.sound and that would be my package.
 This would have to match the folder structure that this particular class exists in though and you can see here that since everything.
 All of these different classes simply exist within our default package, it's fine to just declare package here without any sort of identifier.
 So, the next thing that we have are a number of different imports.
 So we're importing all sorts of different classes, from different packages, in the core Flash Player set of classes.